QuantEcon/cbc_2024/source_files/wednesday/inventory_dynamics_jax.md

 @jax.jit
 def update_cross_section(params, X_vec, D):
     """
-    Update by one period a cross-section of firms with inventory levels given by X_vec, given the vector of demand shocks in D.
+    Update by one period a cross-section of firms with inventory levels X_vec, given the vector of demand shocks in D.

+       * X_vec[i] is the inventory of firm i
-       * D[i] is the demand shock for firm i with current inventory X_vec[i]
+       * D[i] is the demand shock for firm i

     """
     # Unpack